New details emerge about Brian Laundrie's behavior in the days after Petito went missing - KTVZ

 FBI Special Agent in Charge Michael Schneider said, “While this warrant allows law enforcement to arrest Mr. Laundrie, the FBI and our partners across the country continue to investigate the facts and circumstances of Ms. Petito’s homicide.
 We urge individuals with knowledge of Mr. Laundrie’s role in this matter or his current whereabouts to contact the FBI.”

-Local and federal officials continue to search for any signs of Laundrie in the Carlton Reserve, a roughly 25,000-acre nature preserve near his parents’ home in North Port.
-The search had paused Thursday overnight due to darkness and will resume Friday, the North Port Police Department said.
+Local and federal officials searched again Friday for any signs of Laundrie in the Carlton Reserve, a roughly 25,000-acre nature preserve near his parents’ home in North Port.

-Law enforcement began their search of the area after Laundrie’s family said to police last Friday that he had not been seen for days, telling his family he was headed to the reserve before not being heard from again.
+Law enforcement began their search of the area after Laundrie’s family told police last Friday that he had not been seen for days and that Laundrie told them he was headed to the reserve before not being heard from again.

+“We’re looking through wooded areas, we’re looking through bodies of water, we’re looking through swampy areas,” Commander Joe Fussell of the North Port Police Department said in a video shared online Friday.
+“And we’re deploying the resources to be able to do that.
+We have air units, we have drones, we have the swamp buggies, air boats, multiple law enforcement agencies, we have ATVs, we have UTVs and we have officers on foot as well.”

+The arrest warrant announced Thursday “doesn’t change anything for us,” Fussell said.
+“We’re working as hard to find him now as we did on day one.”

 On Thursday, a source close to the Laundrie family told CNN’s Chris Cuomo that Laundrie left his parents’ home without his cell phone and wallet on the last day they reported seeing him.